The Plan B Foundation, Co-Founder | Sedona Wolf Week, Co-Founder & Co-Presenter | I AM WOLF NATION™, Co-Founder

-The diversity of her background includes working with numerous nonprofit organizations as a Board member, volunteer, project leader or staff.
-She was Marketing Chair on the Board of Directors for the Susan G. Komen Breast Cancer Foundation in Orange County, CA where her leadership team executed the sixth largest Race for the Cure event in the nation, breaking the previous year's fundraising goal.
+The diversity of her background includes working with numerous nonprofit organizations as a Board member, volunteer, project leader, or staff.
+She was Marketing Chair on the Board of Directors for the Susan G. Komen Breast Cancer Foundation in Orange County, CA, where her leadership team executed the sixth-largest Race for the Cure event in the nation, breaking the previous year's fundraising goal.

-Other nonprofit organizations she has been involved with include the Alzheimer's Association, American Heart Association / Relay for Life, Working Wardrobes and Wolf Connection.
-Betsy served as Director of Marketing and Development for the Humane Society of Sedona (2012 – 2014).BETSY KLEIN | TIMON PRATT
+Her support of other nonprofit organizations includes the Fine Art Museum of Sedona, Alzheimer's Association, American Heart Association / Relay for Life, Working Wardrobes, and Wolf Connection.
+Betsy served as Director of Marketing and Development for the Humane Society of Sedona (2012 – 2014).